-I recommend the following tools for improved mental and physical health because I have used them personally and professionally.
+I recommend the following tools to improve mental and physical health because I have used them personally and professionally.

 Biofeedback, whether of the hand warming or EEG or heart rate variability variety, is an incredible tool for self-regulation.